MIYUANIME/AnimeHindiAPI/README.md

 If you encounter deployment issues, particularly with the greenlet package, try these solutions:

 1. The `runtime.txt` file specifies Python 3.11.9 which is more stable for this application
-2. The `requirements.txt` file explicitly specifies compatible versions of all dependencies
+2. The `requirements.txt` file uses Playwright 1.45.0 which has better compatibility
+3. The build command uses `--no-cache-dir` to avoid using cached packages that might be incompatible
-3. If you still have issues, try:
+4. If you still have issues, try:
-   - Clearing the build cache in Render (add `--no-cache-dir` to pip install command)
+   - Clearing the build cache in Render (trigger a new deploy with "Clear build cache" option)
-   - Using a different Python version in `runtime.txt`
+   - Checking that your repository has the latest changes
+   - Verifying that all files (requirements.txt, runtime.txt, render.yaml) are committed to your repository
-   - Checking Render's documentation for Python deployment best practices
+   - Checking Render's documentation for Python deployment best practices: https://render.com/docs/python

 ## Local Development